AdobeDocs/experience-manager-cloud-service.ja-JP/help/journey-migration/content-transfer-tool/user-mapping-tool-legacy/overview-user-mapping-tool-legacy.md

 <!-- Alexandru: drafting this for now

-NOTE: "LEGACY" for user mapping includes everything before (i.e. not including) 2.0.16 of CTT.
+NOTE: "LEGACY" for user mapping includes everything before (that is, not including) 2.0.16 of CTT.

 >[!CONTEXTUALHELP]
 >id="aemcloud_ctt_usermapping"